rf-peixoto/Sphinx.bot/README.md

 ## Contributing

 Help is always welcome.
 Check the TODO file for the most important changes to make before suggesting anything.
-You can also contribute to the project with donations, so that we can expand the database, servers and implement **Sphinx.bot** on other platforms.
+You can also contribute to the project with leaks and donations, so that we can expand the database, servers and implement **Sphinx.bot** on other platforms.

 ## Donate